Table of Contents

 Red Flags When Looking at Supplements

 One phrase to watch out for is “proprietary blends.”
-This phrase is used by manufacturers as a way to hide the specific kinds of ingredients they put in the product, as well as the amount.
+Manufacturers use this phrase as a way to hide the specific kinds of ingredients they put in the product, as well as the amount.
 More often than not, the blends have fillers to replace active ingredients.

 In “proprietary blends,” you can never be sure as to the amount of active ingredient in the product.
 There may not be enough amino acid or creatine, or there may be too much.
 In the same vein, you may not even know the primary active ingredient in the product.